Sahoo-Sambit/Airline_Reservation_App/README.md

-Here's a detailed `README.md` file for the `Airline_Reservation_App` project:
+Here's a detailed `README.md` file for the `Airline_Reservation_System` project:

 ---

-# Airline Reservation App
+# Airline Reservation System

 ## Overview

-The Airline Reservation App is an enterprise-level system for managing airline reservations.
+The Airline Reservation System is an enterprise-level system for managing airline reservations.
 Built using Spring Boot and Spring Data JPA for the backend, and Bootstrap with JSP/JSTL for the frontend, this application allows users to search for flights, book tickets, and cancel bookings.
 It efficiently manages customers, flights, and reservations through a user-friendly interface.

 ## Features